joschmidt/sca/README.md

 ## Example usage

-Control your application behavior safely in regular and (unit) test mode.
+Allow safe control of your application behavior in regular and (unit) test mode.

 Set up a context in your unit test (see also http://silex.sensiolabs.org/doc/testing.html ):